 - 3-3.5 pounds boneless beef short ribs

-- 1 large yellow onion coarsely chopped
+- 1/2 cup yellow onion coarsely chopped

-- 2 stalks celery chopped
+- 1 cup celery chopped

-- 4 ounces diced green chiles
+- 4 ounces diced green chiles undrained

 - 2 teaspoons chili powder

-- 3 1/2 cups beef broth
+- 4 cups low sodium beef broth

-- 4.5 ounces Mexican-style stewed tomatoes diced
+- 4.5 ounces Mexican-style diced tomatoes undrained

 - Heat olive oil in a large Dutch oven, over medium heat.

 - Brown in three batches, making sure to not crowd the pan.
 Brown on all sides, removing to a plate.
 Repeat with all three batches.
-Allow to cool slightly and then shred using two forks.

 - Add onions, celery and carrots to Dutch oven and allow them to soften, approximately 1 to 2 minutes.
 If bottom is dry, add an additional 1 tablespoon olive oil to prevent sticking.

 - Add diced green chilies, chili powder, beans, tomatoes and broth to the mixture and add back the short ribs.
 Allow to simmer on the lowest heat possible, covered for 30-40 minutes stirring occasionally.